Best Onsen in Japan: 9 Hot Spring Towns Worth Exploring

 If you’re looking for gorgeous scenery, crystal-clear lakes and tumbling waterfalls, Yumoto Onsen has got you covered.

-The best time to visit this onsen hot spot is undoubtedly September and October, as the trees around the valley begin to showcase vibrant autumn colors.
+The best time to visit this onsen hot spot is undoubtedly September and October, as the trees around the valley begin to showcase vibrant autumn colours.

 We recommend combining your onsen visit with some exploration of the local area’s highlights such as Lake Mashu and the Kumano Kodo pilgrimage trails.